HTTPArchive/almanac.httparchive.org/src/content/en/2024/structured-data.md

 {{ figure_markup(
   image="dublin-core-usage-by-device.png",
-  caption="Dublin Core usage by device (desktop vs mobile)", description="Bar chart comparing Dublin Core usage across desktop and mobile pages in 2024.
+  caption="Dublin Core usage by device (desktop vs mobile).", description="Bar chart comparing Dublin Core usage across desktop and mobile pages in 2024.
 Dc:title shows the highest adoption, with 0.7% on desktop and 0.5% on mobile.
 Other fields such as dc.language and dc.description also have higher usage on desktop.
 Meanwhile, dc.relation shows a higher percentage on mobile at 0.3%, with other fields like dc.identifier and dc.subject maintaining consistent usage across both devices.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTE7UqINKaCzsmdVSUPZhQjlm2Az5T9wcbk4ZMZyJu-Rp8JWXtn9YRfXnAajUqQYLTCnSA2O5FEP6YF/pubchart?oid=257359995&format=interactive", sheets_gid="560419533",